-Asking ideas from all team members on how to “fix” the situation will generate more ideas than trying to solve it individually.
+Instead of swooping in to “fix” the problem, skilled managers may ask for input and ideas from all team members, generating more ideas and potential solutions.
 A manager with effective coaching skills can approach any obstacle with a calm, objective focus.
 A deeper understanding of problems and solution-focused questioning creates pathways to resolutions.

-Next, imagine that a new employee who is visibly nervous about their new role is linked with another professional by a manager.
+Next, imagine a new employee who is visibly nervous about their new role.
+Their manager spots their discomfort and links them with another professional.
 The two are encouraged to set goals together and hold each other accountable.
-This coaching skill would enable a team to collaborate and create a social connection that will build community within the organization.
+This coaching skill enables teams to collaborate and create social connections that will build community.

-Finally, good coaching skills can come in handy in times of conflict.
-Suppose there is a conflict between two employees.
-The effective coaching skills of active, equal listening and emotional intelligence are used to reduce anger, stress, and ineffective communication.
-Allowing space for each party in the conflict to be heard and to also co-create solutions helps to unify the team.
+Finally, good coaching skills come in handy in times of conflict between employees.
+The effective coaching skills of active, equal listening and emotional intelligence can reduce anger, stress, and ineffective communication.
+Allowing space for each party to be heard and to also co-create solutions helps to unify the team.

-It is similar to a self-development journey, for any growth requires effort.
-A coaching course is always a great idea, but you can start improving these skills today, whatever your budget constraints might be.
+A coaching course is always a great idea, but you can start improving these skills today, whatever your budget might be.

-First, start by improving emotional intelligence in the workplace.
 Higher levels of job satisfaction and performance are linked to higher levels of emotional intelligence.
-(Singh, 2013) Boosting a leader’s levels will have a spillover effect with all other improvements in coaching skills.
+(Singh, 2013) Boosting your emotional intelligence as a leader will have a spillover effect with all other improvements in your coaching skills.

-Third, place intention on building individual competencies that arise from collaboration with employees.
-Effective leaders will lay the foundation for goal achievement with each member of the organization.
+Effective leaders lay the foundation for goal achievement with each member of the organization.
 Creating an environment that nurtures individual growth inspires the entire organization to show up as their best selves (Burdett, 1998).

 Given that listening is one of the most important of all coaching skills, here are communication exercises to improve communication skills in the workplace.

-Sixth, be aware that performance evaluation is an essential part of managerial coaching.
-It’s possible to evaluate the effectiveness of coaching by looking at what things are measured and how they are rewarded.
+It’s possible to evaluate the effectiveness of coaching by looking at what is measured and how it is rewarded.
 Managers can and should be held accountable for their coaching skills through this evaluation process.

 Coaching Skill Training Opportunities and Courses